 The Personal Data (Privacy) Ordinance (PDPO)

-Enacted in 1996 and substantially amended in 2021, the PDPO provides Hong Kong's foundational data protection framework.
+Enacted in 1996, with significant amendments in 2012 (direct marketing provisions) and 2021 (anti-doxxing provisions), the PDPO provides Hong Kong's foundational data protection framework.
 While predating modern AI, the PDPO's principles-based approach applies comprehensively to AI systems processing personal data.

 The PDPO is built on six Data Protection Principles (DPPs) that govern all personal data processing: